acm-ribeiro/glacier-generator/README.md

 invariants.
 Although initially designed to extend OAS, Glacier can also be used with any API specification language that can be extended.

-The grammar file can be consulted in the `src/main/glacier-grammar` directory.
+The Glacier grammar file `glacier.g4` is available at the root directory.

 ### Glacier Core Constructs